tenox7/wfm/README.md

 ## History

 WFM begun its life around 1994 as a Perl CGI script for CERN httpd server.
-It was developed to allow uploading logs, dumps and other case data by field support engineers, customers, etc. over the web and as a front end to FTP server.
-Later rewritten in C language, when CGIC library and Apache httpd were released.
-Up to 2015 WFM has been a closed source commercial application used for lightweight document management and supported by a few customers.
-It has since been open sourced.
-In 2022 WFM has been rewritten in Go as a stand-alone application with built-in web server for more modern deployment scenarios.
+It was developed to allow uploading logs, traces, dumps and other case data by support engineers and customers.
+Later rewritten in C language, when [CGIC](https://github.com/boutell/cgic) library and Apache httpd were released.
+Up until 2015, it has been a closed source commercial application used for lightweight document management and supported by a few customers.
+It has now been open sourced.
+In 2022 WFM has been rewritten in Go as a stand-alone application with a built-in web server for modern deployment scenarios.

 ## Legal